 Somehow, in the course of childhood, I lost sense of my boundaries.
-The first example that comes to mind is from when I was in 1st grade.
-I remember my mother checking on me as I was in bed one night and telling me that I was too hot.
+The first example that comes to mind was when I was in 1st grade.
+I remember my mother checking on me in bed one night and telling me that I was too hot.
 She took the blanket off of me, and it felt better.
-I remember my own surprise that I hadn’t realized why I was having trouble falling asleep.
+I remember my own surprise that I hadn’t realized why I wasn’t falling asleep.

 Here’s another: Throughout my school years, there was a defined lunch time, so that’s when I ate lunch.
 Then my freshman year in college, I would diligently work in the library, lose track of time, and find myself trembling, with plummeting blood sugar levels, and the cafeteria closed.
 One time I was so desperate I knocked on the locked door and begged for food, tears running down my face.
 Only the salad bar was open, and I stuffed my face with lettuce while the concerned cafeteria worker looked on.
 I learned to hoard food, always having something in my dorm room, so that I wouldn’t embarrass myself like that again.
 Score: one for foresight, zero for boundaries.